influxdata/telegraf/plugins/inputs/modbus/README.md

     ## from multiple instances you might want to only stay connected during gather and disconnect afterwards.
     # close_connection_after_gather = false
 ```

+### Notes
+You can debug Modbus connection issues by enabling `debug_connection`.
+To see those debug messages Telegraf has to be started with debugging enabled (i.e. with `--debug` option).
+Please be aware that connection tracing will produce a lot of messages and should **NOT** be used in production environments.

+Please use `pause_between_requests` with care.
+Especially make sure that the total gather time, including the pause(s), does not exceed the configured collection interval.
+Note, that pauses add up if multiple requests are sent!

 ### Metrics